 Introduction to the Gotti Pitbull breed

-“Gotti Pitbull” is not an officially recognized breed of dog, but rather a term that refers to a specific line or strain of American Pitbull Terriers.
+“Gotti Pitbull” is not an officially recognized dog breed but a term referring to a specific line or strain of American Pitbull Terriers.

-The Gotti line is named after a famous Pitbull named “Juan Gotty” who was bred by Richard Barajas in the late 1990s.
+The Gotti line is named after a famous Pitbull named “Juan Gotty,” bred by Richard Barajas in the late 1990s.
 Juan Gotty was known for his stocky build, muscular physique, and strong temperament, and he became a popular choice for breeding due to these traits.

 History and Origin of Gotti Pitbulls